 - Maintaining and restoration of biodiversity and ecosystems outside the protected areas.
 The activity includes mainly the implementing measures (removal and opening of barriers and creation of migration corridors outside the watercourse, revitalisation and optimisation of the hydrological regime of habitats, conservation and restoration of a favourable status of wetlands) contributing to the improvement of habitats and species status, restoration of degraded ecosystems and their services. - Elimination of invasive plant species according to the Ministry of Environment Decree No. 24/2003 Coll. and according to the strategic priorities at the national level, provided the national legislation and downstream concept document will define specific cases which can be financed through the use of EU funds.
 The invasive species have impact on the composition of ecosystems (as they push out the original species and reduce the biodiversity) and in interaction with other factors they cause deterioration of ecosystems' status and distort their ability to provide society-wide services.
 The invasive plant species are subject to the legislation contained in the Article 22 of the Habitats Directive and in the Act on nature and landscape protection.
 Activity's focus on invasive plant species results from their high reproductive potential, risks to human health, and also due to the fact that they represent a significant source of allergens.
-The aim of this activity is the systematic mapping, targeted eradication and suppressing as well as subsequent monitoring of invasive plant species. - Support for green infrastructure elements at the local level (municipalities) which leads to the creation of strategically planned network of natural and semi natural areas with environmental characteristics, that are created and managed in such way, that they provide a wide range of ecosystem services87.
+The aim of this activity is the systematic mapping, targeted eradication and suppressing as well as subsequent monitoring of invasive plant species. - Support for green infrastructure elements at the local level (municipalities) which leads to the creation of strategically planned network of natural and semi-natural areas with environmental characteristics, that are created and managed in such way, that they provide a wide range of ecosystem services87.
 Support will also go to the elaboration of the documentation of territorial system of ecological stability at regional (RTSES) and local (LTSES) level that will create the basis for the regulation of green infrastructure construction concept at lower levels of implementation.
+For the purposes of identifying natural and semi-natural areas as part of the creation of their strategically planned network, a comprehensive dynamic landscape model will also be a part of the support.